Russian battlecruiser Pyotr Velikiy: 2020s

 On 29 May 2020, she went to Barents Sea for exercise.
 On 11 July, Pyotr Veliky along with cruiser Marshal Ustinov held an exercise in the Barents Sea, both shooting Granit and Vulkan missiles, respectively.

 On 24 May 2021 Pyotr Veliky went to sea along with some 10 other warships, including Marshal Ustinov.
 On 7 June, Pyotr Veliky was still reported at sea, taking part in a 20-ship strong exercise.
 On 1 July 2021, she went to sea again.
 On 15 September, the cruiser conducted an exercise in the Barents Sea along with the cruiser Marshal Ustinov, both shooting Granit and Vulkan missiles, respectively.

 On 29 January 2022, the cruiser conducted an air defence drill, without leaving the port.
 On 15 February, Pyotr Veliky, frigate Admiral Gorshkov, diesel and nuclear submarines started an exercise in the Barents Sea.
 Between 15 and 17 March, she and destroyer Severomorsk held an exercise between Norway and Iceland, during the large-scale NATO naval exercise.
 On 18 April, Pyotr Veliky was at sea again, conducting an artillery exercise in the Barents Sea.
 In June, the sailors started preparation for the Navy day parade in July.
 Between 17 and 26 August, Pyotr Veliky was at sea during a large-scale exercise and shot a Granit missile on 24 August.
 She was accompanied by destroyer Admiral Ushakov and an unknown number of submarines.
 At the same time, in the eastern part of the Barents Sea, destroyer Admiral Levchenko, LST Aleksandr Otrakovsky and tanker Sergey Osipov were active and embarked on a voyage eastwards along the Northern Sea Route.
 During the exercise, destroyer Severomorsk and LST Ivan Gren also passed through the Barents Sea on a way from the main naval parade in St. Petersburg to Severomorsk.
 On 27 October, she was underway in the Barents Sea.
 The cruiser went to sea again on 1 November.

-Since the fall of 2022 Pyotr Velikiy has been laid-up in Severodvinsk.
+Since the autumn of 2022 Pyotr Velikiy has been laid up in Severodvinsk.
 On 20 April 2023, it was reported that Pyotr Veliky may be withdrawn from service once her sister ship Admiral Nakhimov returns to service.
 This decision is allegedly being considered due to the high cost of modernisation.
 However, it was also reported that no decision had been made to withdraw the vessel from service.